Jpja/XCP-Asset-Timeline/README.md

 Shows a timeline of milestones on Counterparty / Dogeparty.

-Or lookup an asset to show a timeline specific to that asset.
+Lookup an asset to show a timeline specific to that asset.

 Live versions:
 * https://jpjanssen.com/timeline/counterparty.html